Learning Dysfunctions Addressed > Description of Learning Dysfunctions addressed by the Arrowsmith Program

 At a mild level a grade 10 student was not able to factor algebraically due to the difficulty of not being able to imagine all the possible combinations of factors that could be multiplied together to lead to the algebraic trinomial he was trying to factor.

-Anyone interested in a career involving mathematics requires the supplementary motor capacity for mental operations at an above average level to succeed.
+Anyone interested in a career involving mathematics requires the Quantification Sense capacity for mental operations at an above average level to succeed.